iluwatar/java-design-patterns/throttling/README.md

 **Programmatic Example**

-In this example a young human and an old dwarf walk into a bar.
+In this Java example, we demonstrate throttling.
+A young human and an old dwarf walk into a bar.
 They start ordering beers from the bartender.
 The bartender immediately sees that the young human shouldn't consume too many drinks too fast and refuses to serve if enough time has not passed.
 For the old dwarf, the serving rate can be higher.

 `BarCustomer` class presents the clients of the `Bartender` API. `CallsCount` tracks the number of calls per `BarCustomer`.